 Duke University received almost $16 million in 2018 from NIH to fund research into the impact of environmental exposure on pediatric health.
 The project has received $48.9 million in NIH funds since 2016.

 Duke received $10 million in 2019 from NIAID for the Antibacteria Resistance Leadership Group (ARLG), which will design and implement research into mitigating bacteria resistance factors.
 ARLG has received over $64 million from NIAID since 2013.

 Duke Scientific Sales and Networking Opportunities

-We invite you to join other top lab suppliers in bringing the best new tools and technologies to Durham-area researchers in 2017 at the Duke University BioResearch Product Faire™ events.
+We invite you to join other top lab suppliers in bringing the best new tools and technologies to Durham-area researchers at the Duke University BioResearch Product Faire™ events.